Marthacz/Visualizing-Gender-Inequality-/README.md

 is a html version of my code.

 # Visualizing Gender Inequality -Martha Czernuszenko(1).ipynb
-is a python file of my code
+is a python file of my code.

 # Yemen_Seats.html
-is a bokeh plot
+is a bokeh plot.